 These printed packaging samples were produced as part of Dragon Skin Jerky’s first batch, primarily for promotional use at local food festivals and community events.
 The goal was to introduce the product to friends, coworkers, and early supporters while testing initial reactions to the brand.

 The designs retain a handcrafted, small-batch feel, emphasizing the authenticity and premium nature of the jerky.
-This phase served as a vital first step in translating the brand identity into physical packaging that would resonate with both casual buyers and discerning food enthusiasts.
+This phase served as thel first step in translating the brand identity into physical packaging that would resonate with both casual buyers and discerning food enthusiasts.

 Evolved Packaging Concepts – U.S. Market with Japanese Influence

 Typography, iconography, and layout decisions were made to retain authenticity while ensuring shelf appeal to American consumers.
-This design round marked a key step toward finalizing a visual language that communicates the product’s heritage, quality, and uniqueness.
+This iteration was a step toward finalizing a visual language that communicates the product’s heritage, quality, and uniqueness.

 Logo & Branding Explorations – Early Design Development

-This section showcases several early logo concepts, along with explorations of typefaces, color palettes, and graphic styles.
-Each draft was part of a broader effort to uncover the right voice for the brand—something that felt bold, flavorful, and culturally respectful.
+This section shows early logo concepts, along with explorations of typefaces, color palettes, and graphic styles.
+Each draft was part of a broader effort to uncover the right voice for the brand.

 The process involved balancing traditional Japanese aesthetics with modern branding cues, ultimately leading to a final mark that captures the spirit of the jerky: handcrafted, heritage-inspired, and distinctly memorable.